05 Jan Underperforming CX in AEC Firms Costs Millions—But Not in the Way You Think

-TLDR: An AE firm captured $8.5 million in trapped client revenue, lowered it’s cost of client acquisition, dramatically improved its employee engagement rate, stabilized its proposal/win rate and created an employment brand that has virtually eliminated its recruitment challenges, all by implementing a strategic client experience (CX) management program.
+TLDR: This article is about cost benefit of CX- CX Proof of Value Analysis.
+An AE firm captured $8.5 million in trapped client revenue, lowered it’s cost of client acquisition, dramatically improved its employee engagement rate, stabilized its proposal/win rate and created an employment brand that has virtually eliminated its recruitment challenges, all by implementing a strategic client experience (CX) management program.

 If you are in an A/E/C firm, let’s say an Architecture/Engineering company in the US, and you are not actively managing a firm-wide client experience program, it’s very likely that you have been leaving millions of dollars on the table each year for a long, long time — and your firm is working a lot harder (not smarter) for that net labor multiplier.
 In fact, your cost of marketing, cost of sales, operating margin, referral rate, revenue/FTE, client churn and employee turnover are also likely taking a hit, despite firm growth, as you continue to pull out of the worst recession in 100 years.
 It’s likely you’re working a lot harder to replace revenue than is necessary — while there’s a way to address this, which is standing right in front of you, staring you in the face.